azerion/phaser-cachebuster/README.md

 Disclaimer
 ----------
-We at OrangeGames just love playing and creating awesome games.
+We at Azerion just love playing and creating awesome games.
 We aren't affiliated with Phaser.io.
 We just needed some awesome cache busting in our awesome HTML5 games.
 Feel free to use it for de-caching your own awesome games!

 Phaser Cachebuster is distributed under the MIT license.
 All 3rd party libraries and components are distributed under their respective license terms.